KelvinPompey-40718390/sem-project-group6/use-cases/use-case-1.md

-# # 1 Organize Countries by Population Size
+# USE CASE: 1 Generate a report to show all the countries in the world organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION